ryanwoconnor/HeartRate_Pulsoid/README.md

 ## Running the script on all supported Operating Systems

-To run the script you'll simply issue the command:
+### To run the script once you'll simply issue the command from the HeartRate_Pulsoid directory:

 ```
 node scrape.js